lucasgpulcinelli/grpc_test/README.md

 ## Running with Docker
 The project can be converted to docker images with the commands:

-`docker build -f server/Dockerfile -t grpc_test/server .`
-`docker build -f client/Dockerfile -t grpc_test/client .`
+`docker build -f server/Dockerfile -t grpc-server .` `docker build -f client/Dockerfile -t grpc-client .`

 Creating a proper local network for both containers to communicate is necessary: